Welcome to the OAVT Public Health Rabies Response Program (RRP) Public Portal!

 What is being done in Ontario to Control Rabies?

-Ontario is well complimented by three government Ministries that work together in the fight against rabies including the Ministry of Health (MOH), Ontario Ministry of Food, Agriculture and Rural Affairs (OMAFRA) and the Ontario Ministry of Natural Resources and Forestry (OMNRF).
+Ontario is well complimented by three government Ministries that work together in the fight against rabies including the Ontario Ministry of Health (MOH), Ontario Ministry of Food, Agriculture and Rural Affairs (OMAFRA) and the Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF).

 The MOH works with public health when a person has potentially been exposed to a rabid animal.
 Cases of potential exposure are investigated by local public health staff who determine the requirements for animal rabies testing and quarantine as well as post exposure vaccinations for people.
 Need to find the phone number for your local Public Health Unit?
 Click here for a listing of Public Health Unit contacts.